LightningJimmy/QuizletMatchBot/README.md

-# QuizletMicromatchBot
+# Quizlet Micromatch Bot
 Bot for the new version of Quizlet Microscatter, Micromatch!
 <hr></hr>
-<h3>How to run</h3>
+<h3>How to run:</h3>
-<p>Go to the Quizlet Vocab Set, and make the window smaller so the Gravity Icon disappears.
-Then press Match, the link at the top of the page should end with "micromatch"</p>
+<p>Go to the Quizlet set you wish to use the bot on, and make the window smaller so the Gravity Icon disappears.
+Then press Match.
+The link at the top of the page should end with "micromatch"</p>
 <p>Copy all of this code:</p>
 <pre><code>$("button.UIButton.UIButton--hero").trigger("click");
 var terms = $("a.cell[data-type=term]"), definitions = $("a.cell[data-type=definition]");